Senior Corner: Looking forward to spring

-Good morning, my friends.
+Good day, my friends.
 So wonderful to be with you again.
 We have many things to share today so let’s get to it.

 This rarely happens with our Napa County Commission on Aging that we have two vacancies.